lenfree/atstash/README.md

 A cli tool that help large team to create a PR and include all members automatically.
 Unfortunately, Atlassian Stash/Bitbucket does not support groups.
-Inspired by Stashify, however, this is suppose to just be simple cli.
+Inspired by Stashify, however, this is suppose to just be a simple cli.

 Build Status: [![Build Status](https://travis-ci.org/lenfree/atstash.svg?branch=master)](https://travis-ci.org/lenfree/atstash)